Innovative Healing for Our Queer and Trans Community

 With that said, KAP may be beneficial if you're experiencing:

 Experiencing other mental health conditions or still unsure whether you'd like to explore KAP?
 Request a free consultation and we can talk more about your options.
-As a reminder, we do not prescribe medications but will work with you to provide referrals for psychiatric providers who prescribe ketamine as well as assess if you are a good candidate for KAP.
+As a reminder, we do not prescribe medications.
+We will work with you to provide referrals for psychiatric providers who prescribe ketamine.
+Contact us for an intro consultation call to see if KAP is a good therapy option for you.

 Meet our Denver Therapist Trained in KAP